 Manda Anderson asked chairs to tell her what to do if students report they have contacted profs about EP grades and have received no response.
 Dean Brennan said that students should be told to wait until the next day, then if no response, contact the chair by forwarding the email used to request the EP grade from the professor.
 As long as student can demonstrate a timely appeal, the student should be held harmless if the faculty member has merely overlooked the request instead of denying it.
 Dr. Lu asked to have a synopsis of EP issues for faculty and Dr. Brennan volunteered to produce a draft for chairs’ assessment.

 COVID-19 work groups have been asked to consider three scenarios: (1) an ideal, Covid19 eradicated scenario; (2) a mild Covid19 resurgence scenario; and (3) a significant of Covid19 resurgence scenario.
-Ideas about faculty morale should be sent to Dr. Angela Ausbrooks, chair of the work group.
+Dr. Roundtree is on the research work group.
+Ideas about faculty morale should be sent to Dr. Angela Ausbrooks, chair of the faculty morale work group.

 Faculty who want to move one class online this fall will be allowed to.
 Medical documentation will be required in applications in order to move entirely online.
 Fearful faculty with no medical reasons will require more discussion.
 High-risk group faculty will be required to self-quarantine all semester.
 Dr. Hanks asked how the teaching theaters will be held.
-Dr. Smith said hybrid classes, with each student meeting half of the classes and attending on ZOOM for the other classes.
+Dr. Smith, who is on the Continuity of Education work group, said one suggestion the committee is considering is to transform theater classes into hybrid classes, with each student meeting half of the classes and attending on ZOOM for the other classes.
 Faculty who are high risk and want to move online should get certified to teach online as soon as possible.

 Dean Brennan complimented the chairs on their handling of this current budget crisis.
 Draft budgets are due to Gene on Tuesday, May 19, COB.
 Faculty who decide to retire in the fall and who meet the rule of 80 will receive 50% payout of their contract, and the entire contract amount will be in the department’s budget, where chairs can decide how much, if any, will count toward the required budget reductions.